How and Why Ancient Greece Fell

 The Rise of Rome

-Not only did Rome absorb the various ancient Greece city-states into their empire, the Romans also kind of appropriate a great deal of Greek culture, including ancient Greek religious beliefs and gods.
-So, for example the king of the Greek pantheon of gods Zeus became Jupiter in Rome; and the Greek god of war Ares became Mars in the pantheon of Roman gods.
+Not only did Rome absorb the various ancient Greece city-states into their empire, the Romans also kind of appropriated a great deal of Greek culture, including ancient Greek religious beliefs and gods.
+So, for example, the king of the Greek pantheon of gods Zeus became Jupiter in Rome; and the Greek god of war Ares became Mars in the pantheon of Roman gods.

 Revolt of the lower classes in Ancient Greece

 As seen in many empires and civilizations, internal rife within the various Greek city-states ended being a significant factor in the fall of ancient Greece.
 The rife was primarily caused by a class war, which saw the lower classes rise up against the upper classes and ruling elites.